 Some of these may need to be adapted during pregnancy.
 You can adapt a workout by changing the balance between these three elements:

-Intensity is the factor which has a great effect on your body and puts it under the most strain.
+Intensity is the factor which puts your body under a lot of strain.
 During pregnancy it’s a good idea to reduce the ‘intensity’ but at the same time increase the ‘duration’ and the ‘frequency’ with which you work out.

 Exercises recommended during pregnancy: